corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/oracles.md

-But transaction validity does often depend on data from the outside world - verifying that an interest rate swap is paying out correctly may require data on interest rates, verifying that a loan has reached maturity requires knowledge about the current time, knowing which side of a bet receives the payment may require arbitrary facts about the real world (e.g. the bankruptcy or solvency of a company or country), and so on.
+But transaction validity does often depend on data from the outside world - verifying that an interest rate swap is paying out correctly may require data on interest rates, verifying that a loan has reached maturity requires knowledge about the current time, knowing which side of a bet receives the payment may require arbitrary facts about the real world (for example, the bankruptcy or solvency of a company or country), and so on.

 We can solve this problem by introducing services that create digitally signed data structures which assert facts.
 These structures can then be used as an input to a transaction and distributed with the transaction data itself.
 Because